 Berlin is home to the world’s first gay neighbourhood in the twentieth century where homosexuality was tolerated and cross-dressing was approved.
 Nowadays, Berlin makes a fantastic city gaycation because of its open and accepting attitude, active gay community and a thriving scene of gay culture, arts and music.
 If you’re a party person, you’ll love the 72 hour music event hosted by Berghain, while CSD Berlin, takes place every July, and is a huge street festival demonstrating equal rights for the LGBTQ+ folk.

 The LGBTQ+ culture is dominant in San Francisco with the world’s largest gay community based here.
 It is estimated around 15% of the population is gay, yet, gay relations first came to light in the 1800s when an influx of male workers, and a lack of jobs, made cross-dressing possible.
 Following a turbulent history, the city has become a strong gay haven, particularly, the Castro neighbourhood.
 Here, you’ll find a drag queen around every corner, while soaking up a gay-friendly atmosphere and taking part in one of the hundreds of events such as Pride in June.
 Be sure to visit famous activist Harvey Milk’s old camera store.

 6. Sydney, Australia

 Another one of the world’s greatest rainbow cities known for its epic Mardi Gras celebrations each year.
 During Mardi Gras, Oxford Street is smothered in rainbow flags and decorations to embrace Pride.
 Most locals are open-minded and there are plenty of queer-friendly spots which makes it the perfect place for a gaycation.
-Likewise, gay travellers can feel safe because discrimination based on gender identity, expression or sexual orientation is forbidden.
-Additionally, Melbourne is another extremely accepting gay mecca.
+Additionally, gay travellers can feel safe because discrimination based on gender identity, expression or sexual orientation is forbidden.
+Plus, Melbourne is another extremely accepting gay mecca.

 7. New Zealand